Skip to main content

 D

-Pendulous catkins appear in March to April before leaf emergence.
-Male catkins are reddish, 2-3 inches (5-8 cm) long.
-Female catkins are green, elongating to 4-8 inches (10-20 cm) as capsules develop.
-Cottony seeds disperse in May to June over a 2-3 week period, traveling considerable distances by wind and water.
-Only female trees produce cotton; male clones can be selected to avoid this litter.
+Pendulous catkins open in March and April before leaf emergence, lasting approximately 2 weeks.
+Male catkins are reddish and 2-3 inches (5-8 cm) long; female catkins are green and elongate to 4-8 inches (10-20 cm) as seed capsules develop.
+The subspecies is dioecious with male and female flowers on separate trees and is wind-pollinated.
+Female trees release cottony seeds in May and June over a 2-3 week dispersal period, and these seeds travel considerable distances by wind and water.
+Male clones can be selected for cultivation to avoid cottonseed litter in positions where the fluff is a concern.

 Detailed Descriptions